siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 001 Truth Must Be Recognized.md

 3. the way we later recognize the pattern again.

 This is not yet a definition of truth.
 It is an operational grip on truth.
-It describes how truth becomes accessible to a finite recognizing being.
+It describes how truth becomes accessible to a finite recognizing being, while still allowing that what is operationally true for a loop may fall short of truth itself.

 Consider what happens before a child knows any theory of language, color, or causation.
 Something recurs.
 A face returns.
 A tone returns.
 Warmth, salt,